CHC42021 Certificate IV in Community Services

 Training is delivered via Blended (Face to Face + Online Distance).

-Course Duration: This course is designed to be completed in up to 52 weeks (including holidays).
+Course Duration: This course is designed to be completed within a 52-week period.

 What will you learn?